doctrine/migrations/UPGRADE.md

 # Upgrade to 3.0

-- The "version" is the FQCN of the migration class (exiting entries in the migrations table will be automatically updated).
+- The "version" is the FQCN of the migration class (existing entries in the migrations table will be automatically updated).
-- `MigrationsEventArgs` and `MigrationsVersionEventArgs` expose different API, please refer to the *Code BC breaks* section.
+- `MigrationsEventArgs` and `MigrationsVersionEventArgs` expose different API, please refer to the [Code BC breaks](#code-bc-breaks) section.

 ## Console
 - Console output changed.
-The commands use different output style.
+The commands use a different output style.
 If you were relying on specific output, please update your scripts.
-  Console output is not covered by the BC promise, so please try not to rely on specific output.
+  Console output is not covered by the BC promise, so please try not to rely on specific a output.
   Different levels of verbosity are available now (`-v`, `-vv` and `-vvv` ).

 ## Migrations table